 - JetBlue: $50, purchase at the gate.

-- Southwest Airlines: $50, purchased online and delivered at the gate
+- Southwest Airlines: $50, purchased online and delivered at the gate.

 - United: $75 ($50 visa + $25 processing fee), purchase at the gate.

 This “trampoline” technique has been used for decades by “rogue” American travelers.
-Mexico, Panama, Dominican Republic and the Bahamas are among the most popular stopover countries – though Mexico is almost always the cheapest.
+Mexico, Panama, Dominican Republic, and the Bahamas are among the most popular stopover countries – though Mexico is almost always the cheapest.

 To help on your flight search via a stopover country, check this Wikipedia page that lists all the airlines that currently fly to Cuba and from which airports.

 Update: As of 2023, you can still buy the “Green Tourist Card” at the airport in Mexico City, Cancun, and Panama for $20+ during check-in.

 7. You Can Enter Cuba With a US Passport

 The American passport presents no issue when entering Cuba, even without one of the 12 visas.
 As I said, Cuba has no problem with America.